AlexanderVerse/AlexanderVerse/README.md

-## ¡Hey! 🤖, My name is Alexander and I am a backend developer.💻
+## ¡Hey! 🤖, My name is Alexander and I invite you to meet me, let's go 💻
 - I'm currently learning **microservices** 🚢🐳
 - Ask me about **Android developer**